antweiss/antweiss-hugo-src/content/blog/meshery-joins-cncf.md

 # We're on The Cloud Native Landscape!

-*This is a story about a growing together as a community and building a project that matters.*
+*This is a story about growing together as a community and building a project that matters.*
 {{< figure src="https://raw.githubusercontent.com/layer5io/layer5/master/assets/images/meshery/meshery-logo-tag-light-text-side.png" >}}

 ## Getting into the Mesh